tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 * We number blocks because we use block starts as the start index for all of that block's parameters
-* We start numbering at 16 just so we can eyeball things and make sure they line up with the Wimmer paper
+* We start numbering at 16 just so we can eyeball things and make sure they line up with the Wimmer2010 paper
 * We only give out even numbers because... why?
 TODO
   * Also note that some implementations online seem to do like 1.1 and 2.1 (floats???)

-The output of this function is.
-Even though we have extra instructions, it looks very similar to the example in the Wimmer paper.
+Even though we have extra instructions, it looks very similar to the example in the Wimmer2010 paper.

 ```
 16: label B1(R10, R11):